-Premiums Earned during the year exceeded Premiums Written during the year as a result of Premium Written in 2020 being lower than those written in 2019 resulting in net release of unearned premium premiums.
 Other Motor, Fire and other damage to property and General Liability were all profitable lines of business.
-The Motor Vehicle line of business resulted in an underwriting loss, but this is within the acceptable range of the Company as Motor cover is provided as part of an overall service to policyholders.
-At a country level all countries were profitable, with Germany making up 79% of the underwriting performance.
+As was the case in 2020 the Motor Vehicle line of business resulted in an underwriting loss, but this is within the acceptable range of the Company as Motor cover is provided as part of an overall service to policyholders.
+At a country level all countries were profitable, except for Italy which experienced higher claims during the year and returned an underwriting loss.
+This will be monitored going forward to determine if action needs to be taken.